ShivamSarodia/ShivyC/README.md

 ---

-ShivyC is a hobby C compiler created in Python that supports a subset of the C11 standard and generates reasonably efficient binaries, including some optimizations.
-ShivyC also generates helpful compile-time error messages. x86-64 Linux is natively supported and a Dockerfile is provided for running on other platforms.
+ShivyC is a hobby C compiler written in Python that supports a subset of the C11 standard and generates reasonably efficient binaries, including some optimizations.
+ShivyC also generates helpful compile-time error messages.

 This [implementation of a trie](tests/general_tests/trie/trie.c) is an example of what ShivyC can compile today.
 For a more comprehensive list of features, see the [feature test directory](tests/feature_tests).